 Experiment with real-world examples

 The best way to understand the relationship between pressure and volume is to experiment with real-world examples.
 Try inflating a balloon and observing how the pressure changes as you squeeze it.
 Use a bicycle pump to inflate a tire and feel how the resistance increases as the pressure builds up.
-These hands-on experiences can help you develop a deeper understanding of the concepts and appreciate their practical significance.
+And these hands-on experiences can help you develop a deeper understanding of the concepts and appreciate their practical significance.
 You can also perform simple experiments at home using readily available materials to explore the gas laws and their applications.

 FAQ